-In the first phase of the project, Health NZ is collaborating with primary care providers who opt in, to collect and share read-only versions of data held in practice management systems (PMSs).
+In the first phase of the project, Health NZ is working with primary care providers who opt in, to collect and share read-only versions of data held in practice management systems (PMSs).
 This data will be accessible through existing shared patient record systems.

 Further development of the Shared Digital Health Record, subject to funding, will expand access to other parts of the health system, including first responders, hospitals, and specialist services.
 Additional types and sources of health information from various care settings will also be integrated.